Nasr-SFB1315/MouseCare/README.md

 ### Adding the network

-Make sure you have downloaded the [trained network](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Network) from the resository.
+Make sure you have downloaded the [trained network](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Network) from the repository.
+For first time use, we recommend using our [Accuracy-Test](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Accuracy-Test) first, to see if the network recognizes the mouse in the setup accurately.

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/dlclivecamera.png?raw=true" />
 <p align="left">
 Text here on how to proceed
-For firsttime use, we recomment to use our [trained network](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Network) [Accuracy-Test](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Accuracy-Test) first, to see if the network recognises the mouse in the setup accuratly.

 </p>
 <kbd>
 <strong>Addition information:</strong>
-The network is trained to recognise the facial features of head fixed mice.
-Given the scope of the project it is not possible to train a network to work in every setup imaginable, but it is possible to either train the provided network with new video data from your setup or generate a new network using deeplabcut.
-The tutorial on how to generate a new netork is here[link]
+The network is trained to recognize the facial features of head fixed mice.
+Given the scope of the project, it is not possible to train a network to work in every setup imaginable, but it is possible to either train the provided network with new video data from your setup or generate a new network using deeplabcut.
+The tutorial on how to generate a new network is here[link]

 </kbd>
 </p>

 ---